federicomor/Tesi/src/JDRPM/README.md

 rout$lambda2 = matrix(rout$lambda2, ncol = 1)
 ```

 5. `JDRPM` is finally ready-to-use.
 The `MCMC_fit` has already some quite self explanatory argument names.
 However here there is a more detailed list.
-Otherwise see [here](#tests-and-examples) for some examples, or scan trough the julia code itself, or read the modeling and implementation chapters of the Tesi.pdf document (when it will be finished).
+Otherwise see [here](#tests-and-examples) for some examples, or scan trough the julia code itself, or read the modeling and implementation chapters of the Tesi.pdf document.
 ```julia
 function MCMC_fit(;
   Y::Union{Matrix{Float64},Matrix{Union{Missing, Float64}}},   # n*T matrix, the observed values